JCTRoth/CastleGame/README.md

 # CastleGame
 #### Java clone of "Battle for Wesnoth"

-Units can move a a certain amount of steps.
 Units can move a certain amount of steps.
-There are different type of units where each has its own attack and defens level.
+There are different type of units where each has its own attack and defense level.
-The player can only see enemy units ifs in line of sight.
+The player can only see enemy units if it's in line of sight.
-The game features a randomly generated game field, fog of war and a battle system.
+The game features are: a randomly generated game field, fog of war and a battle system.

 **Its simple to create new games with this code due to the strong "GameController" and the "GUIController" classes.**